Park University Recognizes 2022-23 Academic Achievements at Annual Honors Convocation

-April 22, 2021 — Park University students, faculty and staff have been recognized for their exceptional scholarly efforts from the 2020-21 academic year as part of the University’s annual Honors Convocation held virtually on April 21.
+April 20, 2023 — Park University students, faculty and staff were recognized for their exceptional scholarly efforts from the 2022-23 academic year as part of the University’s annual Honors Convocation held on April 19 on the flagship Parkville Campus.
 The University acknowledged outstanding students, faculty and staff with a variety of special awards, in addition to a number of departmental academic honors.

-The most prestigious honor bestowed on any student at Park University — the Outstanding Parkite Award — went to seniors Jocelyn Clayton and Rinku Gopali.
+The most prestigious honor bestowed on any student at Park University — the Outstanding Parkite Award — went to seniors Elias Eichhorn and Isabela Ribeiro.
 The Outstanding Parkite Award is given to two students on the University’s Parkville Campus who best exemplify the ideals of the University in their character, conduct, scholarship and student activity participation.
 The awards are endowed by Dr. Elliot F. Parker in memory of his parents, Albert and Jessie Parker.

 Additional Presidential Awards and Faculty/Staff Awards presented: